shaunpez/shaunpezeshki.com/src/blog/post-46.md

 Not because I threw a party or did something traditional.
 It matters because I'm starting over in a way that feels personal and overdue.

-After a few years of feeling stuck—disconnected from my identity, my culture, and myself—I'm finally moving again.
+After a few years of feeling stuck (disconnected from my identity, my culture, and myself), I'm finally moving again.
 This Naw Ruz isn't about going back.
 It's about building something new from where I am now.